 BY TAXI: Metered taxis are available outside the airport.
 Dublin airport is approximately 10 km from the city centre of Dublin and its roughly a 20-30 minute drive.
 The estimated cost is between €25-€30 depending on timing and traffic.

-Dublin is a compact city with loads of fun things to see and do anytime of the year.
+Dublin is a compact city with loads of fun things to see and do any time of the year.
 But as Christmas gets closer, the Irish capital transforms into an Irish wonderland and becomes even more magical.
-Here are 19 ideas on magical things to in Dublin at Christmas:
+Here are my ideas on magical things to in Dublin at Christmas:

 One of my favorite things to do in Dublin at Christmas is getting into Christmas spirit by taking a walk through the Temple Bar area.
 Enjoy the lovely Christmas lights and decorations while talking to cheerful locals, pop by The Palace Bar for an Irish coffee if you get cold, or maybe catch a live band in one of the lively pubs in the area?
 Don’t forget to have a pint of Guinness, too.